n0pe-sled/n0pe-sled.github.io/_posts/2017-01-10-cloning-captive-portals.markdown

 ---
 layout: post
 title:  "Cloning and Hosting Evil Captive Portals using a Wifi PineApple"
 date:   2017-01-10 19:45:31 +0530
 categories: Archive
 ---
-Recently, I was on a Wifi Assesment and one of our objectives was to obtain the Access Code to a guest wireless network.
+Recently, I was on a Wifi Assessment and one of our objectives was to obtain the Access Code to a guest wireless network.
 To do this we decided to use a [Wifi Pineapple - Tetra](https://wifipineapple.com/).

 For this post I will go over the process of cloning a website to use for your captive portal using the [Portal Auth](https://github.com/sud0nick/PortalAuth) module, then hosting it with the [Evil Portal](https://github.com/frozenjava/evilportal) Module.
 I will not be going over the initial setup of the Wifi Pineapple.
 For more information on setup I suggest you look [here](https://www.youtube.com/watch?v=gqMW0NeODAQ).